Aspire Channel Swim 2017

 Aspire rely on the funds raised by hosting these charity events, as they currently receive no statutory Government funding.
 Last years challenge raised an absolutely incredible £580,000 and they hope to smash the target of £800,000 this year.
 Come on guys, we can do this.
 Sign up, get fit and let’s raise the funds needed to support those people living with spinal cord injuries every day!

 I’ll be swimming 2.2 miles of the total as part of our relay team of 10.
-That’s 60 lengths of a 50 metre pool or 120 lengths of a 25 metre pool.
+That’s 60 lengths of a 50 metre pool or 120 lengths of a 25 metre pool, which I’ll be tracking on my brand new, pink TomTom Runner 3.
 I took the plunge to start training around a month ago and I can tell you swimming is not the ‘walk in the park’ I remember as a child.
 It’s hard work and I was completely breathless after two lengths of our local 25 metre pool.
 Thankfully I soon found my breath and my rhythm.

 I’m feeling excited for the challenge, I love being in the water and I know swimming is such an awesome form of exercise.
 Fantastic challenge, fantastic cause!